Naples, Florida, White Collar Crimes Lawyers

-- Public Corruption
+- Public corruption

-- Money Laundering
+- Money laundering

-- Corporate Fraud
+- Corporate fraud

-- Securities and Commodities Fraud
+- Securities and commodities fraud

-- Mortgage Fraud
+- Mortgage fraud

-- Bank Fraud
+- Bank fraud

-- Health Care Fraud
+- Health care fraud

-If you are facing white-collar criminal charges, you could face time in jail, damage to your reputation, and other collateral consequences, including fines, fees, and required restitution.
-The Naples, Florida white-collar crimes lawyer at the Robert Foley Law Firm works closely with clients facing white-collar crimes charges to defend their innocence and help them get the best possible outcome for their case.
+If you are facing white collar criminal charges, you could face time in jail, damage to your reputation and other collateral consequences, including fines, fees and required restitution.
+The Naples, Florida, white collar crimes lawyers at the Foley & Wilson Law Firm work closely with clients facing white collar crimes charges to defend their innocence and help them get the best possible outcome for their case.
 Robert Foley is a former FBI special agent and retired state prosecutor.
-With this experience, Mr. Foley understands what goes into a white-collar criminal investigation, and can take a look at the case against you.
-As part of his work as an FBI special agent, Mr. Foley investigated white-collar crimes.
+Desiree Wilson is a former federal prosecutor and appellate attorney.
+With these backgrounds, our attorneys understand what goes into a white collar criminal investigation, and can take a look at the case against you.
+As part of his work as an FBI special agent, Mr. Foley investigated white collar crimes.
 He understands what goes into building these kinds of cases and the kind of evidence required to make a strong case.

-Signs You Are Under Investigation for a White-Collar Crime
+Signs You Are Under Investigation For A White Collar Crime

-There are many indicators that you may be under investigation for white-collar crime.
+There are many indicators that you may be under investigation for white collar crime.
 If someone you know or someone you work with tells you they have been questioned in relation to a crime, it is possible that you may be questioned or interrogated next.
-Sometimes, the signs that you are being investigated for a white-collar crime are more obvious.
+Sometimes, the signs that you are being investigated for a white collar crime are more obvious.
 If you’ve been contacted by police, or if police have visited your home or office to ask questions, you could be under investigation for a crime.
-If you are called to appear before a federal grand jury, you could potentially be the target of a white-collar crime, or you may be asked to testify as a witness.
-Another way you may be informed that you are the target for a white-collar crime is by receiving a target letter from a federal prosecutor.
+If you are called to appear before a federal grand jury, you could potentially be the target of a white collar crime, or you may be asked to testify as a witness.
+Another way you may be informed that you are the target for a white collar crime is by receiving a target letter from a federal prosecutor.

-If you are being accused of a white-collar crime, the federal government might have built a complicated case against you.
+If you are being accused of a white collar crime, the federal government might have built a complicated case against you.
 It can be difficult to follow, and you may not always understand the full scope of the charges against you at first.
 If you were called to testify before a federal grand jury, you may not even know whether you are facing charges at all or are being asked to bring forth evidence against someone else.

-Sometimes individuals learn that they are the target of a white-collar crime because they have been asked to testify before a federal grand jury.
+Sometimes individuals learn that they are the target of a white collar crime because they have been asked to testify before a federal grand jury.
 In some cases, you may be able to seek immunity if you cooperate with prosecutors.
 Sometimes individuals find themselves caught up in schemes that are much larger than they are, and their role may be small or non-existent, but their knowledge of the situation may have much to offer federal prosecutors.
-Sometimes individuals are the target of a white-collar investigation.
+Sometimes individuals are the target of a white collar investigation.